PXL-IT-NET/Guts-DotNetAdvanced/Chapter3_WPF_Layout/README.md

 ![Exercise5 GridWindow](images/Exercise5_GridWindow.png)
 ![Exercise5 GridWindow_2](images/Exercise5_GridWindow.png)

+The Grid should have 4 rows and 4 columns.

 At the top of the Windows, there should be a stackPanel with 2 textblocks and textboxes, so you can enter the number of a row and a column.
 When you click the 'Apply' button, in the cell on the grid (with the cell and column number you entered), a button (with a lightgreen background) will be added.
 The text 'Row <row>, Column <column>' will be shown on the button.